rudylattae/boost-sgi-salvage/README.md

-BOOST!
-SGI Salvage
+Mod SGI Salvage
 ===================

-Simplify the process of looking at items on auction at SGI Salvage.
+UX tweaks to the SGI Salvage, bonus JS api is unintended

 Why?
 -------